-Carolyn Curtis James is an author intent on exploring what it means to be a follower of Jesus in a postmodern world.
+Carolyn Custis James is an author intent on exploring what it means to be a follower of Jesus in a postmodern world.
+As a cancer survivor, she is grateful to be alive and determined to address the issues that matter most.
+She travels extensively both in the US and abroad as a speaker for churches, conferences, colleges, theological seminaries and other Christian organisations.
 Carolyn blogs for Missio Alliance and Huffington Post focusing on the needs of disciples as they seek to extend God’s kingdom in a broken world together.

 Paul Tripp is a pastor, author and speaker.
 He is president of Paul Tripp Ministries, has authored 17 books and travels world wide speaking at conferences.
 Central to Paul’s ministry is helping people for hope in a broken world through Jesus.

 The most important part of joining with God on his mission is to listen to what God is doing in your context.
 Your context might be your workplace, neighbourhood or community.
 If we have a humble posture and are willing to learn from others we will more likely notice the Spirit of God working through those people around you.
 Usually God will teach us something about himself as we listen to others.
 As we listen and discern, God might also ask us to form partnerships with people and groups who are interested in the same things we are-promoting justice, peace, salvation and beauty in our world.
 In that way we can model the story of the reign of God and then invite others to join with us on the journey.

 Karina Kreminski is the Lecturer of Missional Studies at Morling College.
 She has a passion to help equip Christian leaders to engage the world in such a way that the good news of Jesus is fleshed out.
 This passion is reflected in Karina’s speaking engagements and blog.

 All of scripture points to God’s eternal purpose: filling the world with his glory.
 (Ps 72:19)